 Advanced public safety and criminal justice reform

-- Signed and is implementing a historic Executive Order in May 2022 to advance police reform and build public trust and public safety.
+- Signed a historic Executive Order in May 2022, to advance police reform and build public trust and public safety.
 The order requires federal law enforcement agencies to ban chokeholds, adopt stricter use-of-force policies, greatly restrict no-knock warrants, implement body-worn cameras, provide de-escalation and anti-racial profiling training, establish a national database of officer misconduct records, enhance use-of-force data reporting, ban the transfer of certain military equipment to local law enforcement, improve officer recruitment and retention, and more.
+The order has also resulted in new accreditation standards for state and local law enforcement agencies, and guidance to those agencies on matters such as recruiting and retaining a diverse work force and interacting with people experiencing mental health or behavioral crises.

-- Secured the first dedicated federal funding for community violence intervention (CVI) programs in history—$100 million in each of FY22 and FY23—through the Bipartisan Safer Communities Act and appropriations.
+- Secured the first dedicated federal funding for community violence intervention (CVI) programs in history—$100 million in each of FY 2022 and FY 2023—through the Bipartisan Safer Communities Act and appropriations.
 CVI programs have been shown to reduce violence by up to 60%.

 - Directed $1 billion in supplemental funding for domestic violence and sexual assault services, including $49.5 million for culturally-specific community-based organizations that help survivors from historically underserved communities access the services and support they need.

-- The President took bold action to address our failed approach to marijuana.
+- Took bold action to address our failed approach to marijuana.
 The criminalization of marijuana possession has upended too many lives—for conduct that is now legal in many states.
-While white, Black, and brown people use marijuana at similar rates, Black and brown people are disproportionately arrested, prosecuted and convicted for it.
-In October 2022, the President announced a full, unconditional, and categorical pardon for prior federal and D.C. offenses of simple possession of marijuana.
-This pardon lifts barriers to housing, employment, and educational opportunities for thousands of people with those prior convictions.
-The President also called on every state governor to follow his lead, as most marijuana prosecutions take place at the state and local level.
-And because this Administration is guided by science and evidence, he called on the Department of Health and Human Services and the Department of Justice to expeditiously review how marijuana is scheduled under federal law.
+While white, Black, and brown people use marijuana at similar rates, Black and brown people are disproportionately arrested, prosecuted, and convicted for it.
+In October 2022, President Biden issued a presidential proclamation that pardoned many federal and D.C. offenses for simple marijuana possession.
+In December 2023, President Biden issued another proclamation that expanded the relief provided by the original proclamation.
+The December 2023 proclamation adds to the list of pardoned offenses the following: offenses under federal law for attempted possession of marijuana; additional offenses under the D.C.
+Code for simple marijuana possession; and violations of certain sections of the Code of Federal Regulations involving simple marijuana possession and use.
+The December 2023 proclamation also extends the original proclamation by pardoning offenses for simple possession of marijuana in violation of federal law prior to December 22, 2023.
+And because this Administration is guided by science and evidence, President Biden called on the Department of Health and Human Services and the Department of Justice to expeditiously review how marijuana is scheduled under federal law.

 Fought for gender equity and LGBTQI+ rights

-- Took historic actions to advance LGBTQI+ equality, including signing the Respect for Marriage Act, expanding non-discrimination protections for LGBTQI+ people in housing, healthcare, education, and the criminal justice system, restoring open service for transgender service members in the military, and addressing the crisis of anti-transgender discrimination and fatal violence, taking on the discredited practice of so-called “conversion therapy”, and strengthening the federal government’s collection of data on LGBTQI+ communities and the barriers they face.
+- Took historic actions to advance LGBTQI+ equality, including signing the Respect for Marriage Act; expanding non-discrimination protections for LGBTQI+ people in housing, healthcare, education, and the criminal justice system; restoring open service for transgender service members in the military; addressing the crisis of anti-transgender discrimination and fatal violence, taking on the discredited practice of so-called “conversion therapy”; and strengthening the Federal Government’s collection of data on LGBTQI+ communities and the barriers they face.

 - Proposed new rules to strengthen Title IX’s protections for students against sexual harassment, misconduct, and assault to ensure that all students, including women, girls, and LGBTQI+ students, can access equal educational opportunity.